torunar/pepyakabox/README.md

 	$ vagrant up
 	```

-4. Configure nginx hosts using provided template config (or write your own):
+4. Put your source code into the `www/<project_name>.local` directory.

+5. Add new site using default nginx config:

     ```
-    $ ./tools/site-add new-site.local
+    $ ./tools/site-add <project_name>.local
     ```

-5. All done.
+6. All done.